Late HIV diagnosis

 - Numbers of adults (15 years and older) living with HIV with an initial CD4 cell count <350 cells/mm3 at the time of diagnosis.

-Total number of people living with HIV with an initial CD4 cell count during the reporting period
+Total number of people living with HIV diagnosed during the reporting period and with an initial CD4 cell count (or for children, percentage) recorded.

 - 0–14 years (disaggregated by ages 12-35 months, 36-59 months and 5-14 years) for children, and 15 years and older by sex (men and women) for adults.

-Number of people living with HIV who had an initial CD4 lymphocyte count at the time of diagnosis in the reporting period.
+Number of people living with HIV who had an initial CD4 lymphocyte count within one month of the time of diagnosis in the reporting period.

-This indicator may not distinguish between people given a late diagnosis and those who arrived late for care and treatment in a setting where CD4 testing is available.
-Differentiating them requires knowing the diagnosis date and the date of the initial CD4 lymphocyte count.
+This indicator may not distinguish between people given a late diagnosis and those who arrived late for care and treatment in a setting where CD4 testing is available, and so accessed CD4 testing later than one month after their initial HIV diagnosis.
+Differentiating these two situations requires knowing the diagnosis date and the date of the initial CD4 lymphocyte count.
 Dates differing by more than one month may indicate a delay in being linked to care, although it is possible that late diagnosis and late linkage to care may occur in the same person.
 Previous HIV testing history and clinical records should be reviewed to the extent possible to exclude counting people who were previously diagnosed at some earlier date and are only seeking a second or confirmatory diagnosis later.
 Finally, this indicator may not include all individuals diagnosed during the reporting period if there are substantial reporting delays in the diagnosis data or CD4 count test result.